^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-HPV infection (genital warts) is caused by the human papillomavirus.
+Human papillomavirus infection (genital warts) is caused by the human papillomavirus.

-HPV is considered the cause of both benign and malignant neoplasms of stratified squamous epithelium or mucous membranes.
+HPV is considered the cause of both benign and malignant neoplasms of the stratified squamous epithelium or mucous membranes.

-Causes of the human papillomavirus infection
+Causes papillomavirus infection

-The causative agent is the human papillomavirus (HPV), a small virus that contains a double-stranded DNA.
-Types of HPV risk: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 68.
-5 types of HPV remain low-risk cancer viruses - 6, 11, 42, 43, 44.
+The causative agent is the human papillomavirus (HPV), a small virus containing double-stranded DNA.
+HPV types of high oncogenic risk are: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 68.
+5 HPV types remain low oncogenic risk viruses - 6, 11, 42, 43, 44.

 Risk factors